 - parent parent node.
-If parent is None then the node is considered detached. - data data associated with the node.
-1D or 2D numeric array, depending on the transform type. - node_name a name identifying the coefficients type.
-See Node.node_name and Node2D.node_name for information on the accepted subnodes names.
+If parent is None then the node is considered detached. - data The data associated with the node.
+An n-dimensional numeric array. - node\name a name identifying the coefficients type.
+See Node.node\name and Node2D.node\name for information on the accepted subnodes names.